michaecleyn/mockpinterest/README.md

 # Learning Ruby

-I'm trying to make a mock pinterest app.
+This is a mock pinterest app